isomerpages/moe-kranjipri/_1-to-1-learning-experience/Apps.md

-Find out more about SLS in our dedicated [SLS page](https://kranjipri.moe.edu.sg/our-curriculum/departments/information-and-communication-technology-ict/student-learning-space).
+Find out more about SLS in our dedicated [Student Learning Space (SLS) page](https://www.kranjipri.moe.edu.sg/Student-Learning-Space/)